pukpukpuk/WaystoneMason/README.md

 ### WMNavMeshHolder
 On game start, it creates a NavMesh instance with a given agent radius and periodically rebuilds it.

+For isometric games, set `IsIsometric` to `true` and specify the desired angle in the `IsometryAngle` field,
+otherwise distances will be calculated incorrectly.

-Has an event `OnBeforeRebuild`, which is called before each rebuild.
-Useful for manually scanning obstacles.
+Has `OnBeforeRebuild` and `OnAfterRebuild` events, called before and after each rebuild.
+Useful for manual obstacle scanning.

 ### WMAgent
 Has a method for setting a movement target – `SetGoal(Vector2)`.